jordanbertasso/stabping/DESIGN.md

 back the view of the graph should span.
 On load and when this *preset* changes the client `POST`s to `/api/target/<kind>` for data as necessary to fetch data that it doesn't already have.
-Each `Target` Component keeps track of how much data it already has via a `state.leftLimit` which is the lower time bound of the data it has.
+Each `Target` Component keeps track of how much data it already has via `state.leftLimit` which is the lower time bound of the data it has.
 In-browser, the data is stored directly in the format the Dygraphs understands, an large array of [time, value1, value2, ...] arrays representing each datapoint.